How to dry and cure cannabis

 - Dehumidifier (optional)

-How to dry buds without hanging
+How to dry buds without hanging on a line

 When trimming wet, you’ll need a flat rack—you’ll have lots of trimmed individual buds, so you can’t hang them.
 Flat racks are circular with layers of mesh, and are great for airflow.